 3.)
 Let the light shine

 After location, the amount of light in your home is the second-biggest selling factor.
-Change your lampshades, add more lights where necessary and use the maximum possible wattage for every light fixture in your home.
-You can also scrub your windows, remove the drapes and let the sunshine in.
+Change your lampshades, add more lights where necessary, and use the maximum possible wattage for every light fixture in your home.
+You can also scrub your windows, remove the drapes, and let in the sunshine.

 4.)
 Rent a storage unit

 You want your house to be clutter-free and your closets to look as spacious as possible.
 To do this, you’ll probably need to get rid of half the stuff around your home and stored in your closets.
-Consider renting a mini storage unit to house your belongings until your home is sold.
+Consider renting a mini storage unit to house your belongings until you sell your home.
 As a bonus, you’ll have a leg up on the packing when it’s time to move!

 5.)
 Amp up your curb appeal